Step-by-step guide to selling your home

 - Tidy up, and get rid of excess clutter; give it a fresh lick of light coloured paint; fix those little snagging things; keep it clean

 - Light a fire; bake bread; put up a mirror; get rid of bad odours

-- Check out our Top Tips: How to make your home more valuable and sell faster
+- Check out our guide on How to make your home more valuable and sell faster

 7. Hire a solicitor or conveyancer

 - You need to choose a solicitor or conveyancer to handle the legal work to transfer ownership of the property to you.
-With Homeowners Alliance conveyancing you can compare quotes to find the cheapest, nearest and best rated conveyancers from our panel of 150 conveyancers.
+Compare quotes to find the cheapest, nearest and best rated conveyancers from our panel

 - You should decide which firm you want to use before you agree the sale of your house – but you can obviously only instruct them after you have agreed an offer